The Rottweiler Golden Retriever mix at a quick glance

 How long do you think you would last without that vaccination shot?
 Well, I can answer that question, and the answer is not very long.

-Temperament and exercise of the Labrador Rottweiler mix.
+Temperament and exercise of the Rottweiler Golden Retriever mix.

 The Rottweiler Golden Retriever temperament is one that is: